MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/InkCanvas.md

 This control, like the UWP **Windows.UI.Xaml.Controls.InkCanvas** control, provides no interaction without an associated [InkToolbar](InkToolbar.md) with the interaction mode set.
 You'll also find it may not show ink properly while running on a device that uses the Windows 10 dark theme.

-See also our list of [known issues](https://github.com/windows-toolkit/WindowsCommunityToolkit/issues?utf8=%E2%9C%93&q=is:issue+is:open+label:XamlIslands+label:bug).
+See also our list of [known issues](https://github.com/windows-toolkit/WindowsCommunityToolkit/issues?utf8=%E2%9C%93&q=is:issue+is:open+label:XamlIslands+label:bug) for WPF and Windows Forms controls in the Windows Community Toolkit repo.

 ## Syntax
 ```xaml